30 Rock: Premise

-Liz Lemon is head writer and showrunner of the NBC sketch comedy series TGS with Tracy Jordan (originally called The Girlie Show), produced in Studio 6H in 30 Rockefeller Plaza.
+Liz Lemon is head writer and showrunner of the NBC sketch comedy series TGS with Tracy Jordan (originally called The Girlie Show), loosely based on the real Saturday Night Live and produced in the fictional Studio 6H in 30 Rockefeller Plaza.
 She supervises cast and crew, including star Jenna Maroney, her best friend, while working with network executive Jack Donaghy and page Kenneth Parcell.
 In the first episode, Jack forces Liz to hire the unpredictable Tracy Jordan as co-star.

 Episodes often depict conservative Jack and liberal Liz's disagreements, Jenna's attempts to become a film star, Tracy's immature behavior, and the characters' romantic and personal lives.
 In later seasons, the show depicts the network being acquired by Philadelphia-based media company Kabletown, a fictionalization of the acquisition of NBC Universal by Comcast.
 Tonally, 30 Rock uses surreal humor to parody the complex corporate structure of NBC and its parent companies General Electric and Comcast.
 Described as "a live-action cartoon", the show was known for its extensive and effective use of cutaways, sight gags, and breaking the fourth wall.

 Development and production

 Conception

 In 2002, Fey was the head writer and a performer on the television show Saturday Night Live (SNL).
 She pitched the show that became 30 Rock to NBC, originally as a sitcom about cable news.
 According to Time Magazine, NBC Entertainment president Kevin Reilly felt that "Fey was using the news setting as a fig leaf for her own experience and [he] encouraged her to write what she knew."
 Despite being reluctant at first to "write about writing", Fey's mind changed after conceiving the idea of casting Tracy Morgan as the star of a fictional show.

 In May 2003, Fey signed a contract with NBC to remain in her SNL head writer position until at least the 2004–2005 television season and to develop a primetime project to be produced by Broadway Video and NBC Universal.
 Filming was postponed due to Fey's first pregnancy.

 The show's pilot – initially filmed with the title Untitled Tina Fey Project – focused at first on the boss of a variety show who must manage her relationships with the show's volatile star and its executive producer.
 The storyline evolved into one that dealt with a head writer of a variety show who dealt with both of the stars, as well as the show's new network executive.
 The show was given the name 30 Rock, referring to the location of both NBC Studios and the location where SNL is filmed.
-It was officially given the green light to air May 15, 2006 with a 13-episode order.
+It was officially given the green light to air on May 15, 2006, with a 13-episode order.

 The series was produced by Lorne Michaels's Broadway Video (which also produces Saturday Night Live) and Fey's Little Stranger, in association with NBCUniversal.